 - Add sesame seeds in the same pan.

 - Roast them in low flame flipping every 10 sec until they stop bursting.

 - Grind all ingredients into a fine paste adding little (50 ml) water.

 - Black sesame seeds are typically used for this chutney, but some children may not like dark grey colored chutney as shown on a banana leaf in the third picture.
 So we can use black sesame or white sesame or both in equal portions.

 - We have to keep flipping sesame while roasting to prevent them getting burnt, and the thuvaiyal tastes bitter when burnt.

-- You can even prepare this chutney without adding coconut.
+- We can even prepare this chutney without adding coconut.

 - You may add water according to the desired consistency of chutney, some may like it being runny or viscous.

-- You may add a teaspoon of powdered palm jaggery (karuppatti) to balance the slightly bitter flavor of sesame.
+- My grandmother used to add a teaspoon of powdered palm jaggery (karuppatti) to enhance the slightly bitter flavor of sesame seeds.